Everything You Need to Know About Title Endorsement – And Whether You Need It

-If you’re in the market for a home, you are probably familiar with title insurance, as mortgage lenders require it to insure your mortgage.
-But not everyone knows why title endorsement is wanted or needed.
+If you’re in the market for a home, you are probably familiar with title insurance, as mortgage lenders almost always require it to close your mortgage.
+But not everyone knows what title endorsement is or why it’s wanted or needed.
 We’ve got you covered.

-While a standard policy will protect against many common title issues, such as recorded liens not listed on the policy, errors in the deed and fraudulent deeds, title endorsements cover more specialized issues, she says.
+While a standard title insurance policy will protect against many common title issues, such as recorded liens not listed on the policy, errors in the deed or fraudulent deeds, title endorsements cover more specialized issues, she says.

 There are two types of endorsements.
 “First, the lender’s underwriters have certain requirements to underwrite a loan, which are determined by the lender,” says Eric Klein, principal attorney and president at Klein Law Group in Boca Raton, Florida.
-And then the borrower might also request certain endorsements be added to a policy.
+And second, in addition to the underwriter’s required endorsements, the borrower might request certain endorsements be added to a policy.

 While the American Land Title Association (ALTA) regulates and sets guidelines for the different types of endorsements on a national level, each state also has its own Land Title Association, which might have additional requirements.

-What Types Of Title Endorsements Are Most Common?
+What Types Of Title Policy Endorsements Are Most Common?

 Title endorsements can cover a wide variety of issues, many of which will be specific to your state or region.
 However, some of the more common endorsements for owners of residential properties include: